Language

 Here are the most important reasons, why you'll probably get an inaccurate measurement, with an app that uses the ALS as a light intensity sensor:

-• The ALS is not calibrated in a way that a light meter would require: As dimming the screen isn’t a precise task, smartphone manufacturers don’t spend more time and money than necessary on the sensor and its calibration.
+• No calibration: The sensor is not calibrated in a way that a light meter would require.
+As dimming the screen isn’t a precise task, smartphone manufacturers don’t spend more time and money than necessary on the sensor and its calibration.
+This means that two devices will measure differently, even though they have the same sensor built in.

-• An ALS doesn’t measure all of the light: Since the ALS is deeply nested in the device, it won't detect light coming from an angle (e.g. light that gets reflected by the walls and still reaches the plant) accurately.
-To accurately measure light from all angles, a light meter requires a cosine correction.
+• An ALS doesn’t measure all of the light: Since the ALS is deeply nested in the device, it won't detect light coming from an angle (e.g. light that gets reflected by the walls and still reaches the plant).
+To accurately measure light from all directions, a light meter requires cosine correction.

 • Every device comes with a different type of ALS: Meaning if an app seems to work fine on one device, it doesn't mean it's working fine on another device.
 Even if the devices have the same model and brand, they could still house a different ALS.